Fresh Meat (TV series): Production

 Jesse Armstrong and Sam Bain created Fresh Meats characters and wrote the first episode whilst watching The Young Ones on VHS; subsequent episodes were written by other writers.
 Bain has explained the reasons for this approach: "We always imagined this as a team-written show partly for practical reasons because Peep Show has been recommissioned, and moving forward if we're lucky enough to get another series of Fresh Meat we simply couldn't write two shows at once.
 So we always knew we wanted to bring other writers on board, some are more experienced, some very talented women writers, and one who had just graduated when we started writing."Fresh Meat is produced by Liverpool-based Lime Pictures and London-based Objective Productions.
 The programme was filmed at The Sharp Project in Manchester, a £16.5 million studio facility built to fill the void when Granada Studios closed in 2013.
 The programme is set in Manchester, and some location scenes are filmed on the campus of the real life Manchester Metropolitan University (close to the River Medlock) – including scenes set within the students' union, which are filmed in the students' union of Manchester Metropolitan University.
 Scenes in the characters' local pub are filmed at the King's Arms in Salford.
 Many exterior shots were filmed at the University of Manchester's main Oxford Road campus – particularly outside the library – and in series 2, the University of Salford's library and many exterior parts of the campus were used as a set.
-28 Hartnell Avenue, the Victorian house in which the students live, is in fact 28 Mayfield Road in Whalley Range, Manchester.
+28 Hartnell Avenue, the Victorian house in which the students live, is in fact 28 Mayfield Road in Whalley Range.

 Channel 4 announced that a second series had been commissioned in October 2011.
 Filming was completed in August 2012, and the series started broadcasting that following October.
 A third series was confirmed via Twitter following the second series' finale.

 Filming of Series 4 began in March 2015 and wrapped on 28 May 2015.